Schwab Wealth Management Review

 Specialized Investment Solutions

-Schwab offers a variety of specialized advisory services.
-Some of these are discretionary accounts, which, as we saw above, are not available through the Wealth Advisory program.
-A specialized investment solutions account will have a dedicated investment advisor representative attached to it to assist with financial planning and related needs.
+Schwab also offers a range of specialized advisory services.
+Some of these are discretionary accounts, which, as noted above, are not part of the Wealth Advisory program.
+A specialized investment solutions account includes a dedicated investment advisor representative who can help with financial planning and related needs.

-Although there are too many specialized programs to create an all-inclusive list, here are some examples:
+There are too many specialized programs to list them all, but here are a few examples:

 Schwab Managed Portfolios™:

-Through this setup, Schwab offers both discretionary and non-discretionary accounts.
-In either variety, the program offers portfolios of ETFs and mutual funds that themselves invest in commodities, bonds, foreign and domestic equities, and real estate securities.
-The minimum investment amount is $25,000, much less than the Wealth Advisory program requires.
+This program offers both discretionary and non-discretionary accounts.
+Either way, it provides portfolios of ETFs and mutual funds that invest in areas like commodities, bonds, U.S. and international stocks, and real estate securities.
+The minimum investment is $25,000, which is much lower than the Wealth Advisory requirement.

-The annual management fee ranges from 0.90% to 0.20%, depending on account balance and whether the account is invested in ETFs or mutual funds (mutual fund accounts have slightly lower rates above $150,000).
-The yearly asset-based fee is in addition to the expense ratios of the funds traded.
+The annual management fee ranges from 0.90% to 0.20%, depending on account balance and whether the account uses ETFs or mutual funds (mutual fund portfolios have slightly lower rates above $150,000).
+This asset-based fee is in addition to the funds’ expense ratios.

 Schwab Personalized Indexing:

-Schwab clients who want to incorporate environmental, social, and corporate governance (ESG) strategies into their investment regimens should consider this program.
-An ESG portfolio is available at no additional charge, and so is a tax-optimized portfolio.
+Schwab clients who want to use environmental, social, and governance (ESG) ideas in their investing may want to look at this program.
+An ESG portfolio is available at no extra cost, and a tax-optimized portfolio is also available.
 The default investment choices are:

 - Schwab 1000 Equity